The Church and the Tribulation

 Many Christian prophecy teachers teach that “the Church” will NOT go through Earth’s final “tribulation,” but will instead be “raptured” (taken to heaven) before the final crisis hits.
 But the Bible teaches that all through the ages, the faithful have gone through “tribulations” and this will continue till the final great tribulation before the Second Coming of Jesus Christ for tribulation is necessary for Christian growth.
 Here are some Bible references that show that:

-Matthew 24:21, 22 – Jesus said that a terrible time of trouble would come upon the world just before His return and that it would be more intense than any other in the history of this world.
+Matthew 24:21, 22 – Jesus said that a terrible time of trouble would come upon the world after His ascension and will continue till His second return and that it would be more intense than any other in the history of this world.
 “For then shall be great tribulation, such as was not since the beginning of the world to this time, no, nor ever shall be.
 And except those days should be shortened, there should no flesh be saved.”

 John 16:33 – Jesus added, “In the world YOU shall have tribulation, but be of good cheer, I have overcome the world.”